GQ, Nov 2001

-Empowered woman or kick in the crotch for feminism?
+Empowered woman or a kick in the crotch for feminism?
 Who cares?
-Not Pamela Anderson.
-Just give her a flute of Cristal and a guy to use her 'trick pelvis' on.
+Not Pamela Anderson – just give her a flute of Cristal and a guy to use her ‘trick pelvis’ on.
 Just wait till you read this interview.

-The second most famous woman in the world arrived alone, but for her driver, at a photo studio in Culver City, west of Los Angeles.
-No fusspot circus of personal stylists, cooks and gurus, not even the standard issue armory of brick wall publicist or hardball agent – just the superstar herself, in soft white slacks, looking a tad tired, a little sleepless.
-The rumour around the studio is that her latest beau, Kid Rock (or 'The Original Badass', or 'Bob') is to blame for her exhaustion.
-He flew in last night at three am and she probably didn't get much rest after that.
-They've only been going out for a couple of months.
+The second most famous woman in the world arrived alone, but for her driver, at a photo studio in Culver City, west of LA.
+No fusspot circus of personal stylists, cooks and gurus, not even the standard issue armory of publicist or hardball agent – just the superstar herself, in soft white slacks, looking a tad tired, a little sleepless.
+The rumour around the studio is that her latest beau, Kid Rock (or ‘The Original Badass’, or ‘Bob’) is to blame for her exhaustion.
+He flew in last night at 3am and she probably didn’t get much rest after that.
+They’ve only been going out for a couple of months.

 By one o’clock, she’s on her third flute, casually perched in a tall make up chair, crunching through some salad as Shane draws around her eyes.